BMW 802: P.8011

+Cancellation

 Development was still underway in late 1943 when BMW decided the project wasn't worthwhile.
 With their BMW 003 axial-flow turbojet engine finally maturing and considerably larger models of turbojet and even turboprop powerplants entering the prototype phase from both BMW and their competitors, it appeared that large piston engines weren't worth building.
 Postwar, the British scientific mission's leader, Sir Roy Fedden, called it "interesting and innovative" and considered it "one of the most interesting piston engines seen in Germany".